How to find local construction cleanup leads

 And if I can do it, so can you!

-If you look for project opportunities and submit bids inconsistently, your results will be inconsistent as well.
+If you look for project opportunities and submit bids inconsistently, your results will be inconsistent.

 This is the #1 reason cleaning companies struggle to find construction cleanup work.
 It’s not that there aren’t enough projects around, usually it’s that they’re just not organized enough in their efforts to find them.

-At the very least, you should build a spreadsheet or document to keep all of the contact information you gather for construction companies and building projects in your area.
+At the very least, build a spreadsheet or document to keep all the contact information you gather for construction companies and building projects in your area.

 If you’re serious about this, I highly recommend investing in some kind of CRM (customer relationship management) software like Salesforce, Zoho, or SugarCRM.